Table of contents

 Spelling and grammar mistakes are one of the main reasons CVs get rejected.
 Proofread your CV multiple times, then have a trusted friend do it.

-How to write a CV using our builder
+How to Write a CV Using Our Builder

 Our CV maker takes the pain out of creating a well-written, custom CV — and it’ll be done in minutes.
 The builder takes the hard work out of making a CV so you can put your full attention toward your job search.
-And that’s where you’ll have the advantage: our builder tools have helped more than 1 million job seekers land interviews.
+And that’s where you’ll have the advantage: our builder tools have helped more than a million job seekers land interviews.

 Simply follow these steps to make a beautiful CV: